vastgroup/vast-tools/README.md

 ~~~~
 Follow the command prompt to install automatically, and that should be it!

-Of course you should add the vast-tools directory to your PATH:
+Of course you should add the vast-tools directory (probably ~/bin/vast-tools) to your PATH:
 ~~~~
 $ export PATH=~/bin/vast-tools:$PATH
 $ echo 'export PATH=~/bin/vast-tools:$PATH' >> ~/.bashrc